How to Install Zsh on Ubuntu

 Enable Auto-Suggestions

-Enable the auto-suggestions plugin to get command suggestions based on your Zsh command history.
-Since we use some commands daily, getting auto-suggestions saves time and helps you complete your daily tasks.
+Enable the auto-suggestions plugin to get command suggestions based on the Zsh command history.
+Follow the steps below:

 Note: See how to use the Linux history command.